wessberg/sandhog/README.md

 By looking for several things, including:

 - Your project dependencies and general fields in `package.json`
-- The configs that are being extended in your `tslint.json` (if any such file exists) or any of its ancestors.
 - The configs that are being extended in your `eslint.json`/`.eslintrc` (if any such file exists) or any of its ancestors.
 - Whether or not your project has a Prettier config.